Surface-mount technology: Rework

 Sometimes hundreds or thousands of the same part need to be repaired.
-Such errors, if due to assembly, are often caught during the process.
+If due to assembly, such errors are often caught during the process.
 However, a whole new level of rework arises when component failure is discovered too late, and perhaps unnoticed until the end user of the device being manufactured experiences it.
 Rework can also be used if products of sufficient value to justify it require revision or re-engineering, perhaps to change a single firmware-based component.
-Reworking in large volume requires an operation designed for that purpose.
+Reworking in large volumes requires an operation designed for that purpose.

 There are essentially two non-contact soldering/desoldering methods: infrared soldering and soldering with hot gas.

 Infrared

 With infrared soldering, the energy for heating up the solder joint is transmitted by long-, medium- or short-wave infrared electromagnetic radiation.